NVLink: Performance

-Those physical limitations usually reduce the data rate to between 90 and 95% of the transfer rate.
+Those physical limitations usually reduce the data rate to between 90-95 percent of the transfer rate.
 NVLink benchmarks show an achievable transfer rate of about 35.3 Gbit/s (host to device) for a 40 Gbit/s (2 sub-lanes uplink) NVLink connection towards a P100 GPU in a system that is driven by a set of IBM POWER8 CPUs.

-Usage with plug-in boards
+Use with plug-in boards

 For the various versions of plug-in boards (a yet small number of high-end gaming and professional graphics GPU boards with this feature exist) that expose extra connectors for joining them into a NVLink group, a similar number of slightly varying, relatively compact, PCB based interconnection plugs does exist.
 Typically only boards of the same type will mate together due to their physical and logical design.
 For some setups two identical plugs need to be applied for achieving the full data rate.
 As of now the typical plug is U-shaped with a fine grid edge connector on each of the end strokes of the shape facing away from the viewer.
 The width of the plug determines how far away the plug-in cards need to be seated to the main board of the hosting computer system - a distance for the placement of the card is commonly determined by the matching plug (known available plug widths are 3 to 5 slots and also depend on board type).
 The interconnect is often referred as Scalable Link Interface (SLI) from 2004 for its structural design and appearance, even if the modern NVLink based design is of a quite different technical nature with different features in its basic levels compared to the former design.
 Reported real world devices are: